ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Bug Fixed: If Defragmentation is enabled "Site Navigation Element" should be included in main schema #386
 * Bug Fixed: Remove double slash // in the type id #379
 * Bug Fixed: Not compatible with Orbital theme #385
+* Bug Fixed: Any AMP extensions redux settings are not being displayed when saswp is installed #412
 * Enhancement: If the plguins which are in compatibility section are active than respective checkbox should be checked #353
 * Enhancement: Added Post Tags inside schema markup (Urgent) #389
 * Enhancement: Sub business type should have "LocalBusiness" type as well #380